yarmyarch/Aop-in-js/README.md

 AopUtil.clearAdvice(obj, funcName);

 /**
- * Applies an set of 'Advices' to the target object.
+ * Applies an set of 'advice' to the target object.
 It applies functions defined in 'aspect' to the target object
  * using specific rules.
-If a function defined in target exists in 'aspect', the aspect would be used before (or
+If a function defined in target exists in 'aspect', the advice would be used before (or
  * after regarding to the rules given) the target function.
-If it not exist, the aspect would be applied directly
+If it not exist, the advice would be applied directly
  * as a function of the target.
  *
  * @param {Object} target - Target to which those advices would be applied.
  * @param {Object<String, Function>} aspect - An object containing set of functions that would be used as advices.
  * @param {String|Object<String, String>} [rule] - Optinal.
 Rules to be used.
 Can be 'before', 'after' or anything
  *   else that's supported.
 If given as an Object, it should define rules specifically for each advice.
 Using
- *   'before' for default, meaning the aspect would be executed before the target function.
+ *   'before' for default, meaning the advice would be executed before the target function.
  * @param {Integer|Object<String, Integer>} [strategy] - Optinal.
 Strategies to be used.
 Can be anything supported.
  *   If an Object given, it should define strategies specifically for each advice.
 Using 0 for default.
  *